-This procedure is used by an AF to request the modification of an existing MBS Group Message Delivery at the NEF.
+This procedure is used by an AF to request the modification of an existing "Individual MBS Group Message Delivery" resource at the NEF (see also clause 7.5.2 of 3GPP TS 23.247 [53]).

-In order to modify a previously submitted group message delivery, an AF shall invoke the Nnef_MBSGroupMsgDelivery_Update service operation by sending an HTTP PATCH request message to the NEF targeting the corresponding "Individual MBS Group Message Delivery" resource, with the request body including the MbsGroupMsgDelPatch data structure.
+In order to modify a previously submitted MBS Group Message Delivery, an AF shall invoke the Nnef_MBSGroupMsgDelivery_Update service operation by sending an HTTP PATCH request message to the NEF, targeting the corresponding "Individual MBS Group Message Delivery" resource, with the request body including the MbsGroupMsgDelPatch data structure.

 The NEF shall then check whether the AF is authorized to perform this operation or not, as defined in clause 6.1.1 of 3GPP TS 23.247 [53].
-If the AF is authorized the NEF may further interact with the MBSF to request the modification of the associated MBS User Service and MBS User Data Ingest Session instances.
+If the AF is authorized, then:

+- the NEF may further interact with the MBSF to request the modification of the associated MBS User Service and MBS User Data Ingest Session instances as specified in 3GPP TS 29.580 [66] (see also 3GPP TS 26.502 [65]); and

+- if the AF provides an updated MBS Service Area and it is in the form of geographical area(s) or civic address(es), the NEF shall translate this information into a list of TAI(s) and/or a list of cell ID(s) before sending the updated MBS Service Area information as part of MBS User Data Ingest Session modification towards the MBSF.

-Upon reception of a successful response from the MBSF confirming the modification is successfully performed, the NEF shall send a Nnef_MBSGroupMsgDelivery_Update response to the AF, with an HTTP "200 OK" status code containing the representation of the updated "Individual MBS Group Message Delivery" resource within the MbsGroupMsgDel data structure, or an HTTP "204 No Content" status code.
+Upon success and/or reception of a successful response from the MBSF confirming that the requested modifications were successfully performed, the NEF shall send a Nnef_MBSGroupMsgDelivery_Update response to the AF with either:

+- an HTTP "200 OK" status code with the response body containing the updated representation of the "Individual MBS Group Message Delivery" resource within the MbsGroupMsgDel data structure: or

+- an HTTP "204 No Content" status code.